MEVCUDA and its impact on the tourism sector

 - 2 min read

-Meveo Cultural and Development Assembly (MEVCUDA) whose main aim is to promote peace and sustainable development through Cultural and National Integration, has been a constant yearly cultural jamboree enjoyed and attended by thousands of people throughout the country and beyond.
+Meveo Cultural and Development Assembly (MEVCUDA) whose main aim is to promote peace and sustainable development through Cultural and National Integration, has been a constant yearly cultural attraction enjoyed and attended by thousands of people throughout the country and beyond.

 From our point of view, tourism is definitely a game changer tourism is the game changer in job creation across the world.
 Globally the tourism sector provides 10% of the jobs while one tourist generates 60 jobs.